NandiniGawade/react-list-filter/README.md

 # List filter

-This application displaying all the cities in Netherland.
-UI is implmented in Material UI core component.
+This application display all the cities in Netherland.
-Pagination is implementated in this application.

 ## Run Test cases